nucypher/zerodb/docs/source/index.rst

 Pre-configure authentication
 ----------------------------

-Config ``authdb.conf`` contains default administrator users for the DB.
-They can create and remove other users or change their public keys.
-However, they don't know anyone else's private keys.
+Config ``authdb.conf`` contains default administrator users for the database.
+These admins can create and remove other users or change their public keys.
+However, they don't know any other user's private keys.

 The default ``authdb.conf`` contains an ECDSA (`secp256k1
 <https://en.bitcoin.it/wiki/Secp256k1>`_) public key for user ``root``.
 It